FirebirdSQL/jaybird/devdoc/jdp/jdp-2020-03-remove-jca-support.md

 an internal API of Jaybird.

-Code changes will be made to remove the dependency on JCA, either by introducing similar interfaces, exceptions, etc, or by refactoring to eliminate some parts of JCA where this makes sense (eg replace the use of `ResourceException` with for example `SQLException`).
+Code changes will be made to remove the dependency on JCA, either by introducing similar interfaces, exceptions, etc., or by refactoring to eliminate some parts of JCA where this makes sense (e.g. replace the use of `ResourceException` with for example `SQLException`).

 ### Rejected alternatives